willswats/react-weather/README.md

 - Hourly forecast
 - Daily forecast
 - Current weather
+- Current alerts
 - Choice of metric or imperial
 - Use current location
 - Search for locations
 - Reload data without reloading the page
-- Displays the location's time
+- Time is synced with the location
 - Error handling

 ## Setup